Skip to content

 Wait for elevated welcome bonuses.
 If you want to earn Delta SkyMiles by applying for a new credit card, it’s usually best to look at the cards when Delta and American Express run limited-time elevated welcome offers.
 These increased welcome offers come around frequently.
 If the cards don’t offer elevated welcome offers, waiting around a few months can mean earning more miles when you do apply for the cards.

 Choose the right card for you.
 The Delta credit cards come with different levels of benefits and different price points.
-If you’re only an occasional Delta flyer, you probably want the Delta SkyMiles® Gold American Express Card for a free checked bag and its relatively low annual fee, a $0 introductory fee in the first year, then $99.
-(See Rates and Fees; terms apply) If you are certain that you’ll take a trip or two with a companion, look at the Delta SkyMiles® Platinum American Express Card because you’ll get a companion ticket starting in your second year of card membership when you renew your card.
-If you fly Delta frequently and want lounge access, look at the $550/year (See Rates and Fees; terms apply) Delta SkyMiles® Reserve American Express Card.
+If you’re only an occasional Delta flyer, you probably want the Delta SkyMiles® Gold American Express Card for a free checked bag and its relatively low annual fee.
+If you are certain that you’ll take a trip or two with a companion, look at the Delta SkyMiles® Platinum American Express Card because you’ll get a companion ticket starting in your second year of card membership when you renew your card.
+If you fly Delta frequently and want lounge access, look at the premium Delta SkyMiles® Reserve American Express Card.
 And remember that you can pick up both the business and personal variants of each card.

 Delta SkyMiles® Blue American Express Card card art